Visual Network Analysis in Immersive Environments: A Survey: Results

-Almost all applications (n=77) support some kind of \mbox{\taskselect \, \textbf{selection}}, mainly of nodes, edges, context objects, and clusters.
-This can be achieved directly by selecting the corresponding visual representations or indirectly, for instance, by selecting or searching for certain attributes (e.g. in menus).
-In most systems, selected objects are highlighted and can be used to retrieve details or to modify the graph (e.g. by deleting the selected node), but it is also used as input to query the graph using LLMs~\cite{p_98}.\\
+Almost all applications (n=77) support some kind of \mbox{\taskselect \, \textbf{selection}}, mainly of nodes, edges, context objects, or clusters.
+This can be achieved \textbf{directly} by selecting the corresponding visual representations or \textbf{indirectly}, for instance, by selecting or searching for certain attributes (e.g., in menus).
+In most systems, selected objects are highlighted and can be used to retrieve details or to modify the graph (e.g., by deleting the selected node), but it is also used as input to query the graph using LLMs~\cite{p_98}.
+Six user evaluations required participants to select a graph element, mostly a single node (e.g.,~\cite{p_47}).
+But only in two studies was the design of different \textbf{selection techniques} evaluated.
+Prouzeau et al.~\cite{p_45} evaluate multi-user interaction techniques for exploring graph topology on touch wall displays, focusing on selection methods enabling collaborative graph analysis.
+They find that propagation-based selection supports tighter coordination and improves performance on complex graphs, whereas basic selection promotes parallel work but reduces accuracy.
+Joos et al.~\cite{p_47} evaluate six techniques for node selection in VR, addressing challenges like clutter and occlusion.
+Their study shows that traditional ray-based selection suffices for simple networks, while complex networks benefit from methods like fisheye techniques or filter-plane approaches.

 In contrast to static presentations, interactive visual analysis tools often contain functions to give users control over some aspects of the representations.
 Among the surveyed applications, 35 support some sort of user-controlled \mbox{\taskchange \, \textbf{change}}.
-This mainly relates to the appearance of nodes and edges (e.g. which visual primitive to be used), the visual encoding (e.g. colour scales or which visual variables to use for mapping attributes), the interaction mode, layout, or the size of the entire visualisation.\\
+This mainly relates to the \textbf{appearance} of nodes and edges (e.g., which visual primitive to be used), the visual encoding (e.g., colour scales or which visual variables to use for mapping attributes), the \textbf{interaction} mode, \textbf{layout}, or the \textbf{size} of the entire visualisation.
+In one study, users were asked to manually untangle a graph layout~\cite{p_60} using a physics-based method to manually change a graph layout, where clusters behave like rigid bodies connected by joints.
+When trying to untangle a given graph on a large 2D display, this system required less effort than a standard baseline.
+Halpin et al.~\cite{p_53} incorporate a 3D CAVE environment with a 2D graph layout and let users extrude nodes into the third dimension to see additional details and perceive the structure in another way.
+With the extrusion technique, users solving graph analysis tasks were faster for localised tasks, while there was no benefit for overview tasks.